600maan/LearnerCorpusApp/README.md

 # LearnerCorpusApp
 A Django web application for language learner Corpus

-Install dependencies at once
+cd LearnerCorpusApp and execute below command to install all required dependencies at once

-pip install -r requirements.txt
+pip install -r requirements.txt --user

 Install python and pip in Ubuntu